 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-Not to worry, porcelain sinks aren’t that scary to clean.
-They’re a gorgeous addition to your bathroom or kitchen, but they do have the ability to easily be scratched or ruined.
+Porcelain sinks often seem daunting to clean.
+They’re a gorgeous addition to your bathroom or kitchen, but they do have the habit of easily getting scratched or ruined.
 That being said, practice makes perfect.

 1. Gentle Sponge and Dish Soap

 Keep it simple guys.
 A little bit of soap and water never hurt anybody.
-It really can’t be broken down more than this.
-Basically, turn the water up as hot as it can go.
+Turn the water up as hot as it can go.
 Or rather, how hot you can tolerate touching it.

 Use some grease-cutting soap like dish soap and rub the entire sink with soap and hot water.
 Use circular motions to really massage the soap into the porcelain.
 The hotter the water, the shinier the sink.